As fall and winter approach, daylight hours get shorter, weather gets grayer, and Vitamin D levels plummet…

 Are you getting enough Vitamin D?

 Chances are you’re not… The abundance of sunscreen use in the past 30-years has significantly reduced the amount of Vitamin D that people can produce through their skin.
-Not to mention the fact that the northern hemisphere doesn’t get enough sunlight for most of the year for your skin to create much Vitamin D. And after age 50 your body produces much less Vitamin D even with optimal sun exposure.
+Plus, sunscreen aside, most of the northern hemisphere doesn’t get enough sunlight for most of the year for your skin to create much Vitamin D. This includes everywhere north of Latitude 20° N., (or north of Puerto Vallarta, Mexico, Hawaii, Cuba, North Africa, and Thailand.)
+So basically all of the United States, Canada and Europe doesn’t ever get enough sunlight for your skin to manufacture enough vitamin D to keep you healthy, even in the summer!
+And after age 50 your body produces much less Vitamin D even with optimal sun exposure.

 So How Much Vitamin D Do You Need?

-I recommend having your doctor test you for Vitamin D deficiency.
+So I recommend having your doctor test you for Vitamin D deficiency.
 I was tested a few years ago and was shocked to find out I was extremely deficient.
-But I guess it makes perfect sense, being a vegan living in the Pacific Northwest where we don’t get much sun. 🙂
+But I guess it made sense, being a vegan living in the Pacific Northwest where we don’t get much sun. 🙂

 USDA guidelines for adults recommends 600 IU per day.
 The government is currently looking at increasing that number to 1,000 IU per day with a high-end limit of 4,000 IU per day.
 But many doctors and scientists think the USDA guidelines are still too low.
 Dr. Andrew Weil states on his website: “No adverse effects have been seen with supplemental vitamin D intakes up to 10,000 IU daily.”

-I personally think the benefits of Vitamin D are so important, I take 5,000 IU per day of Vitamin D3 most of the year, and 10,000 IU during the dark winter months, as recommended by my Naturopath.
+I personally think the benefits of Vitamin D are so important, I take 10,000 IU per day of Vitamin D3 as recommended by my Naturopath.
+I’ve recently had my vitamin D levels tested, and even living in Mexico for three years, and taking 10,000 IU daily, my levels are still at the low end of normal.

 Do yourself and your body a favor, and get your Vitamin D levels tested today.
 Then bone-up on your Vitamin D supplements if you are deficient.